-Based on the extensive research involved in understanding the structure of resumes and aligning them with the industry standards, the best way is to keep the company name and designation towards the left.
+Based on the extensive research involved in understanding the structure of help desk resumes and aligning them with the industry standards, the best way is to keep the company name and designation towards the left.

 Hiration Pro Tip: If you face any difficulty in the alignment of dates and company details to make them fit under the same lines, no need to worry.
-You can always use our Resume Builder to process the resume quickly and align the details in place in an easy manner.
+You can always use our Resume Builder to process the help desk resume quickly and align the details in place in an easy manner.

 The recruiter with just 6 seconds in hand is a poor chap.
 We need to give them a benefit of doubt.

-Rings a bell?
+Ring a bell?
 You lost a point here.

-And the question stands that why would you want to miss it in the first place?
+So why would you want to miss it in the first place?

 Any kind of numbers or a related entity that quantifies something gets imprinted on the recruiter's mind.

-The most exotic way to describe the company where you worked earlier or a currently working is by providing figures around the current revenue of the company and the number of employees associated with it.
+The most exotic way to describe the company where you worked earlier or are currently working is by providing figures around the current revenue of the company and the number of employees associated with it.

 This not only provides the recruiter with an idea about the company but also proves your stature of not being just any normal candidate in the lot.